 What are dog and cat parasites?

-Speaking of ectoparasites: the most common
+Speaking of external parasites: Some of the most common ones

-ticks they are a group of external parasites that feed on blood and include at least twelve different species.
-Some common ticks in Europe are the common tick, by far the most widespread; the meadow tick, which transmits numerous serious diseases; and the tawny dog tick, the only tick species that can breed indoors.
-These parasites belong to the same class as spiders and are particularly dangerous due to the diseases they can transmit to both humans and pets, such as Lyme disease.
-They are becoming less seasonal in many areas, including Europe, and may soon pose a year-round threat.
-Parasitology specialist Christina Strube commented
+Ticks are a group of blood-feeding external parasites, comprising at least a dozen different species.
+Among the most common tick species in Europe are the most widespread common tick; the grass tick, which transmits many serious diseases; and the canine tick, the only tick that can breed indoors.
+These parasites, belonging to the same group as spiders, are particularly dangerous because they can transmit diseases such as Lyme disease to humans and pets.
+In many parts of Europe, including parts of Europe, the seasonality of fleas is decreasing and may soon become a year-round threat.
+Parasitologist Christina Struber comments:

 Mites under the microscope